Airway

 Continue rescue breathing - Give 1 breath every 3 seconds.
 After one minute recheck the pulse to make sure infant still has a heartbeat, check for spontaneous respiration.

-If infant is still not breathing continue rescue breathing. *Do not stop rescue breathing until emergency technicians arrive and assume care of infant, or infant begins to breathe spontaneously.
+If infant is still not breathing continue rescue breathing. *Do not stop rescue breathing until emergency technicians arrive and assume care of infant, or infant begins to breathe spontaneously on own.

 If infant has no pulse: